code-with-amitk/Code-examples/Threads_Processes_IPC/IPC/synchronization/Condition_Variable/README.md

 <a name=cv></a>
 ## Conditional Variable / Condition Variable / shared variable
 - This block 1 thread/or multiple threads, until another thread modifies a shared variable (the condition), and notifies the condition_variable.
+- **Advantages?**
-- **Advantages?** This avoids [busy waiting](/Threads_Processes_IPC/Terms#busyw), while spinlock does.
-For instance, if you have a thread (or multiple threads) that can't continue onward until a queue is empty, the busy waiting approach would be to just doing something
+  - Avoids [busy waiting](/Threads_Processes_IPC/Terms#busyw), which spinlock does.
+For instance, if you have a thread (or multiple threads) that can't continue onward until a queue is empty, the busy waiting approach would be to just doing something.
+- **Similar to [Semaphores]**
+  - CV and semaphores are similar, both signals the sleeping threads, but counting semaphore is used for n available things.

 ## Code
 <a name=pc></a>